Isis

 Even this early in its career, Isis had certainly mastered the art of the primal guitar riff.
 When it rocked at full throttle, the album was the perfect soundtrack for the coming horrors of the war on terrorism.

-The five-song EP SGNL<05 (Neurot, 2001) sounded like left-overs from the album, but the better-produced Oceanic (Ipecac, 2002) was another powerful batch of highly explosive songs.
+The five-song EP SGNL<05 (Neurot, 2001) sounded like left-overs from the album, but the better-produced Oceanic (Ipecac, 2002) delivered another powerful batch of highly explosive songs.
 Nonetheless, The Beginning and the End and Carry signaled a transition towards a moody form of stoner rock, with the riff kept ringing at an intermediate level, more like an Indian-style raga or a psychedelic jam than a machine gun or a panzer.
 The best riff was hidden inside the closer Hym, the one piece that was truly a match for the first album.
 In a telling reversal of praxis, the eleven-minute Weight builds up slowly towards the tension that usually Isis releases at the very beginning of the piece.
 The result was to emphasize the agonizing tones (The Other, From Sinking) rather than the earth-shaking riff.
 The price paid was a degree of monotony that did not exist at all on the first hyper-hectic album.
 On the other hand, The Beginning and the End, Carry and Hym displayed a maturity that also qualified as "elegant", a major departure from the brutal barbaric aesthetic of the first album.

 Aaron Turner also plays in Old Man Gloom, a supergroup that began as a duo with Santos Montana, as documented on the 1999 recordings that became the mini-album Meditations in B (Tortuga, 2000 - Magic Bullet, 2003), and then evolved to absorb Nate Newton of Converge, Caleb Scofield of Cave In, and Luke Scarola.
 This extended line-up recorded the dual mini-albums Seminar 2 - The Holy Rites Of Primitivism Regressionism (Tortuga, 2001 - Trust No One, 2002), Seminar 3 - Zozobra (Tortuga, 2001 - Magic Bullet, 2003), and the album Christmas (Tortuga, 2004), containing the 16-minute three-movement droning folk fantasy Christmas Eve.
 These albums push the lesson of Neurosis and Godflesh to new claustrophobic records.